raiguard/loli.kak/README.md

 cargo install --locked --force --path . --debug
 ```

-This will compile `kak-loli` and put the `kak-loli` executable on your `path`.
-If you wish to compile in release move, remove the `--debug` flag.
+This compile and place the `kak-loli` executable on your path.
+If you wish to compile in release mode, remove the `--debug` flag.

 Next, put this at the top of your `kakrc`: